Mushrooms in Terrariums: What Are They There Spore?

 But in reality, it’s more synonymous with sterile growing chambers.

-A typical mushroom terrarium setup is essentially a miniature glass food factory designed to grow as much edible mushroom as possible with minimal substrate and resources.
+A typical mushroom terrarium setup is essentially a miniature glass food factory designed to grow as many edible mushrooms as possible with minimal substrate and resources.

 Aesthetic Living Mushroom Terrariums

-Keeping mushrooms in terrariums for aesthetic purposes is possible, but can actually be quite challenging.
-Mushrooms need different things to plants in order to thrive, and depending on the species they can have much shorter life cycles.
+Keeping mushrooms in terrariums for aesthetic purposes is possible but can actually be quite challenging.
+Mushrooms need different things from plants in order to thrive, and depending on the species they can have much shorter life cycles.

 Here’s a gorgeous example on YouTube of how to do it right.

-But the creator of this mushroom terrarium does go on to explain that the mushroom fruit only last for a couple of weeks, and the mycelium spout fruit up to 3 times a year
+But the creator of this mushroom terrarium does go on to explain that the mushroom fruit only lasts for a couple of weeks, and the mycelium spout fruit up to 3 times a year.

-So in reality, you’re only seeing a mushroom terrarium for 6 weeks of the year.
+So in reality, you’re only seeing a mushroom terrarium for six weeks of the year.

 So, these seem to be a thing too.